DeerTears/MilkyTracker-GBT-Template/README.md

-# What is this?
+## What is this?

-This is a .xm file that should be used as a template in Milkytracker for those who are making .mod files to be used in GBT Player.
-If you're a GB Studio user then you should know that GB Studio relies on GBT Player for music playback.
+It's a template for MilkyTracker.
+This .xm file that should be used as a template for making .mod files to be used in GBT Player through GB Studio 1.1.0.
+GB Studio users should know that GB Studio relies on GBT Player for music playback.

-# What's the template for?
+## What's the template for?

 GBT Player does not read custom sampledata from the .mod file you're making.
 GBT Player has a bunch of pre-baked instruments to be called upon, so you're just writing the note, instrument # and effect data with the .mod format.
 This .xm file contains instruments that are essentially examples of what you will hear when your .mod file is played back with GBT Player.

-# How is this different from the existing template.mod?
+## How is this different from the existing template.mod?

 Normally composers can load template.mod that's included with GBT Player and all of GB Studio's new projects so they have access to all of these example instruments, but if you're a Milkytracker user like me you'll soon discover that Milkytracker corrupts .mod files if the save button is pressed Milkytracker.
 A corrupted .mod sounds like fast, high-pitched squeaks followed by silence when played by GBT Player.